Best Community Colleges in the U.S.

 There are many states that offer grants and financial aid to cover the cost of community college, including California, Georgia, Maryland, Nevada, and Virginia.
 However, there are certain requirements you must meet in order to be considered eligible, such as your income, field of study, age, and immigration status.

 Other requirements include holding state residency and a high school or GED diploma.
-You may also need to meet a GPA cutoff.
+You may also need to meet a minimum GPA.
 Speak with a college admissions counselor to see if you qualify.

 Can you get a bachelor’s degree at a community college?

-Community colleges within the 23-state Community College Baccalaureate Association (CCBA) award bachelor's degrees.
-In CCBA member states like Nevada, Oregon, and Washington, all community colleges offer at least one bachelor's program.
+Community colleges in the 23-state Community College Baccalaureate Association (CCBA) award bachelor’s degrees.
+In CCBA member states like Nevada, Oregon, and Washington, all community colleges offer at least one bachelor’s program.

 Member states such as California, Idaho, and Utah only offer bachelor’s degrees at some community colleges.